Updated: May 29

 No surprise here, not all masks are created equal when it comes to effectively filtering particles as small as viruses.
 COVID—19 has an average size of 0.125 microns.
 Below is a comparison of different particle sizes, for better understanding of what this means.

 So before buying a mask or a respirator you should have the following information:

 Surgical masks filter particles of 5 microns in size (40 times larger than coronavirus size) and are meant to be used to protect from large droplets of blood and bodily fluids.
-While they are likely to provide some protection they are not certified to prevent the inhalation of small airborne contaminants.
+While they are likely to provide some protection from respiratory viruses, since virus is typically carried in a much larger exhaled droplet, they are not certified to prevent the inhalation of small airborne contaminants.

 Filters marked as PM2.5 are effective for particles of 2.5 microns in size (20 times larger than coronavirus) and are typically used for filtering particulate matter from polluted city air.

 3M N95 respirators are made to filter at least 95% of particles as small as 0.3 micron.
 They are also highly effective for coronavirus and other particles smaller than 0.3 micron.
 Fun fact: It is actually the most difficult to capture and filter 0.3 micron particles, even more difficult than smaller particles, thanks to a cool science phenomena called Brownian Motion.
 So these respirators, as previously discussed, are indeed designed to reduce exposure to airborne contaminants.